 jobs:

-The configuration file above specifies the version of CircleCI configuration for this project.
-In the orbs key we invoked the latest version of the Heroku orb available at the time of writing.
-This orb abstracted the complexity involved in setting up the Heroku CLI, as it will be automatically installed and used to deploy the application to Heroku.
+This configuration file specifies the version of CircleCI configuration for this project.
+In the orbs key you invoked the latest version of the Heroku orb available at the time of writing.
+This orb abstracted the complexity involved in setting up the Heroku CLI.
+It will be automatically installed and used to deploy the application to Heroku.

 Setting up the project on CircleCI